 Messrs.
-Miles and Begle are party to agreements that remain in effect unless terminated according to the agreements' terms.
+Miles, Begle, and Greene are party to agreements that remain in effect unless terminated according to the agreements' terms.
 Salaries are subject in each case to annual adjustment at the discretion of the Company.
 The employment agreements generally entitle each executive to participate in all employee benefit plans maintained by the Company which are generally available to senior executives.
-The employment agreements include customary noncompetition, nondisclosure and also The Company may terminate the nonsolicitation provisions. employment agreements for "cause" or due to a "disability" (as such terms are defined in the agreements).
+The employment agreements also include customary noncompetition, nondisclosure and nonsolicitation provisions.
+The Company may terminate the employment agreements for "cause" or due to a "disability" (as such terms are defined in the agreements).
 If Messrs.
 Miles or Begle is terminated by the Company without "cause" (as such term is defined in their respective agreements), the executive is entitled to: (1) a pro rata portion of the annual bonus awarded to the executive for the year in which termination occurs, and (2) severance benefits pursuant to the provisions of the Berry Global, Inc. Severance Pay Plan in effect on the date of termination.
-Mr. Tracey is not subject to an agreement providing severance benefits, other than following a change in control.
-Therefore, if Mr. Tracey is terminated by the Company without "cause" (as such term is defined in the Berry Global, Inc. Severance Pay Plan) other than in connection with a change in control as described below, he is entitled to severance benefits pursuant to the provisions of the Berry Global, Inc. Severance Pay Plan in effect on the date of termination.
+If Mr. Greene is terminated by the Company without "cause" (as such term is defined in his agreement), the executive is entitled to severance benefits pursuant to the provisions of the Berry Global, Inc. Severance Pay Plan in effect on the date of termination.

 On July 20, 2016, the Company agreed to amendments to the employment agreements of Messrs.
-Miles and Begle, and to a change in control agreement with Mr. Tracey, that provide enhanced severance benefits on terminations of employment without "cause" or resignations for "good reason" (as such terms are defined in the amendments or agreement as applicable) (a "qualifying termination"), in either case, within the two years following a "change in control" (as such term is defined in the amendments or agreement as applicable).
-Mr. Tracey's change in control agreement also includes customary noncompetition, nondisclosure and nonsolicitation provisions.
+Miles, Begle, and Greene that provide enhanced severance benefits on terminations of employment without "cause" or resignations for "good reason" (as such terms are defined in the amendments or agreement as applicable) (a "qualifying termination"), in either case, within the two years following a "change in control" (as such term is defined in the amendments or agreement as applicable).

 The enhanced severance benefits made available to Messrs.
-Begle, Miles, and Tracey include: (i) payment of an amount equal to one and one-half times the employee's annual base salary and target annual bonus as of the date of qualifying termination over a period of eighteen (18) months, (ii) payment of a prorated annual bonus only as, if, and when annual bonuses are paid to other employees of the Company who hold a position similar to the position the employee held prior to his qualifying termination, and (iii) if the employee elects COBRA continuation coverage, payment of an amount equal to the monthly amount of COBRA continuation coverage minus the portion of the amount the individual would have paid had he still been employed until the earlier of (A) his employment by another employer who offers him medical coverage or (B) eighteen (18) months following the qualifying termination.
+Miles, Begle, and Greene include: (i) payment of an amount equal to one and one-half (or one, in the case of Mr. Greene) times the employee's annual base salary and target annual bonus as of the date of qualifying termination over a period of eighteen (18) months (or twelve (12) months, in the case of Mr. Greene), payment of a prorated annual bonus only as, if, and when annual bonuses are paid to other employees of the Company who hold a position similar to the position the employee held prior to his qualifying termination, and (iii) if the employee elects COBRA continuation coverage, payment of an amount equal to the monthly amount of COBRA continuation coverage minus the portion of the amount the individual would have paid had he still been employed until the earlier of (A) his employment by another employer who offers him medical coverage or (B) eighteen (18) months (or twelve (12) months, in the case of Mr. Greene) following the qualifying termination.